Updated July 2022

 It is in the pursuit of challenges that are hard, scary, and uncomfortable that people discover their worth, and convert potential into actual skills.

-Ginny Rometty, the CEO of IBM, says, “Growth and comfort don’t coexist.”
+Ginny Rometty, the former CEO of IBM, says, “Growth and comfort don’t coexist.”
 Over the course of her career she purposefully sought out work roles where, for a little while, she was in over her head.
 Doing so ensured that she’d have to quickly learn new skills to stay above water.
 She attributes much of her success – she is, after all, the first female CEO of the storied company – to her willingness to embrace discomfort.